SoftwareArchitectureForum/SoftwareArchitectureForum-hugo/content/conference-theme/index.md

 Hackathons typically explore new technologies or even create new product prototypes.
 Past hackathons have ranged from hardware projects to the exploration of new languages, and some have focused on a particular product or technology.
-If you can get a group together that wants to explore a topic, go for it.
+All you need is a group that wants to explore a topic.

 Hackathons take place in either the conference venue or the various houses that are rented by groups in town.
 The evening of the hackathon, results are